smartmind-team/thanosql-docs/docs/en/how-to_guides/ThanoSQL_model/SBERT.md

 The "__OPTIONS__" clause allows you to change the value of a parameter in a text model.
 The definition of each parameter is as follows.

 - "text_col" : The name of the column containing movie review data in the data table.
-- "batch_size" : The size of the dataset bundle read during a single train.
-(DEFAULT : 16)
+- "batch_size" : The size of the dataset bundle read during a single train. (default : 16)
-- "epochs" : Sets how many times the dataset is trained in total.
-(DEFAULT : 1)
+- "epochs" : Sets how many times the dataset is trained in total. (default : 1)
-- "learning_rate" : The learning rate of the model.
-(DEFAULT : 3e-5)
+- "learning_rate" : The learning rate of the model. (default : 3e-5)
 - "train" : Determines whether to train the pretrained model.
-If False, the pretrained model is used.
-(DEFAULT : True)
+If False, the pretrained model is used. (default : True)
 - "overwrite" : Overwrite if a model with the same name exists.
-If True, the existing model is overwritten with the new model (DEFAULT: False)
+If True, the existing model is overwritten with the new model (default: False)

 __BUILD MODEL Example__